 We all have checking accounts; it would be impossible to live our lives without one.
 While we all have one, many don’t pay much attention to it.
 Our carelessness makes it easier for banks to sneak in fees that you may not notice.
-Ideally, you should have a checking account for easy access to cash to pay bills and expenses, keeping remaining balance in higher interest bearing accounts such as saving accounts.
+Ideally, you should have a checking account for easy access to cash to pay bills and expenses, keeping remaining balance in higher interest bearing accounts such as savings accounts.
 Keeping excess funds in a checking account serves no purpose as you are not likely to earn any interest.

 Checking Account Basics